RoyalCities/RC-Home-Assistant-Low-VRAM/README.md

 > Ollama is not included in this Compose stack.

 Make sure Ollama is running and listening on `http://localhost:11434` before starting Home Assistant.
-You will also need to configure your preferred AI model manually within Home Assistant under **Settings → Voice Assistants → LLM Settings**.
+You will also need to configure your preferred AI model manually within Home Assistant under **Settings → Voice Assistants → Assist → Conversation Agent**.

 - [🔗 Get Ollama](https://ollama.com)
 - [📖 Ollama models](https://ollama.com/library)